pboling/sanitize_email/README.md

   SanitizeEmail.force_sanitize = true
 ```

+When testing your email in a console, you can manipulate how email will be handled in this way.

-There are also two methods that take a block and turn SanitizeEmail on or off:
+There are also two methods that take a block and turn SanitizeEmail on or off (see section on Thread Safety below):

 Regardless of the Config settings of SanitizeEmail you can do a local override to force unsanitary email in any environment.